oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_windows.md

 ![](images/win3.jpg)

-Here the hard disk can not be selected, choose to view the yellow tips in the lower left corner, and then follow the prompts will be offline hard disk online point to confirm the button, you can select the hard disk.
+If the disk is not selectable at this step, follow the yellow hint in the lower-left corner and set the disk from offline to online, then confirm.
+The disk will become selectable afterward.

 ![](images/wintj.jpg)